NASA's Pandora SmallSat Mission: Simulating the Impact of Stellar Photospheric Heterogeneity and Its Correction: Discussion

 Of the 160 simulated datasets, only eight show a weak preference for the one-component model ($\Delta \ln \mathcal{Z}\approx 3.1{-}3.6$; \autoref{tab:exceptions}).
 These cases occur exclusively in the giant-spot scenarios and only at epochs when the true spot filling factor is extremely small, on the order of a few times 10--100\,ppm.
 At such low coverages, spots contribute negligibly to the simulated disk-integrated stellar spectrum, rendering the star spectroscopically indistinguishable from a homogeneous photosphere.
 Under these conditions, the data do not justify the additional complexity of a two-component model, and the Bayesian model selection correctly favors the simpler description.

 This behavior is expected given the achievable measurement precision.
-The pooled uncertainty on the spot filling factor across all scenarios is $\langle \sigma(f_{\mathrm{spot}}) \rangle \approx 0.32\% = 3200$\,ppm (\autoref{tab:precision_accuracy}), more than an order of magnitude larger than the true spot coverages in these cases.
+The uncertainty on the spot filling factor depends on the assumed spot morphology, ranging from an average of 0.027\% in the solar-like spot cases to 0.64\% in the giant-spot cases, with a pooled uncertainty across all scenarios of $\langle \sigma(f_{\mathrm{spot}}) \rangle \approx 0.32\% = 3200$\,ppm (\autoref{tab:precision_accuracy})\vone{.} For the giant-spot scenarios most relevant here, the average uncertainty is more than an order of magnitude larger than the true spot coverages in these \vone{eight cases, explaining quantitatively why two-component models were not preferred}.
 These results define a practical sensitivity floor for detecting spot signatures in disk-integrated \pandora{} spectra.
+While this floor varies from 0.027\% to 0.64\% depending on the spot morphology, we adopt the overall average of 0.32\% (3200\,ppm) as a representative value.

 Crucially, this regime is not problematic for \pandora{}'s science goals.
 Spot coverages that fall below this sensitivity threshold also have a negligible impact on exoplanet transmission spectra, as discussed in \autoref{sec:corrections}.
 The occasional preference for a one-component stellar model therefore reflects an intrinsic detection limit of the data rather than a failure of the retrieval framework.